-- A written renting agreement (Residential Tenancy Agreement). - A receipt if you pay money for rent in advance, or a rental bond. - If you pay a rental bond they must send your bond into the RTA for safekeeping, along with a Bond Lodgment Form signed by both of you. - You or your lessor can lodge your bond online with the RTA Web Service using a QGOV account - An Entry Condition Report Form that says what the place is like when you move in.
-You have 3 days to look carefully at the place and write your comments on the Form before you give a copy back to the lessor. - An RTA information book "Pocket guide for tenants".
+- A written renting agreement (Residential Tenancy Agreement). - A receipt if you pay money for rent in advance, or a rental bond. - If you pay a rental bond they must send your bond into the RTA for safekeeping, along with a Bond Lodgment Form signed by both of you.
+Or you can lodge your bond money online with the RTA. - An Entry Condition Report Form that says what the place is like when you move in.
+You have 7 days to look carefully at the place and write your comments on the Form before you give a copy back to the lessor. - An RTA information book "Pocket guide for tenants".